-Nederland Independent School District Jefferson 123-905 Name of School District County CoDist.
-Number We, the undersigned, certify that the attached and nual financial reports of th ne above named school district were reviewed and (check one)approved disapproved for th e year ended August 31, 2021, at a meeting of the board of trustees of such school of district on the 17 day of S January, 2022.
-400ml Shord Soat hich olas Lelles Signature of Board Secretary Signature of Board President If the board of trustees disapproved of the auditors' r (attach list as necessary) eport, the reason(s) for disa approving it is (are):
+Nederland Independent School District Name of School District Jefferson County 123-905 CoDist.
+Number We, the undersigned, certify that the attached and · year ended August 31, 2022, at a meeting of the board of trustees of such school of district on the 26 day of $=$ JANUARY , 2023 .
+Signature of Board Secretary Signature of of Board President If the board of trustees disapproved of the auditors' re (attach list as necessary) eport, the reason(s) for disa pproving it is (are):

-11824 Jollyville Road, Suite 100 Austin, Texas 78759 www.westdavis.com/gary@westdavis.com
+West, Davis & Company, LLP 11824 Jollyville Road, Suite 100 Austin, Texas 78759